malthee/cuda-fun/results/tuning.md

   * lookup done through `pragma omp for` on CPU
   * only transferring `uint8_t` instead of `pixel_t` (multiple times reduction)

+### Problems and Challenges:
+* Memory limit, if there was more memory more images could be buffered
+  * Trying to use as much memory as possible and not make it overflow
+* Reproducibility: Profiler (compute) takes a long time, and results vary by few % each time
+* Could not allocate `height` in constant memory, `cudaMemcpyToSymbol` failed.
+Documentation was not helpful.
+* Had to research `cudaStreams` and `cudaEvents` first did a lot of trial and error
+* Enabling `pragma omp`
+* Compiler versions did not match of CUDA and normal C++.
+Had to convert source code, did not know about CUDA compiler flag version.
+* Some divergence could not be prevented, because of non dividable image size with block size (8192x4607) gcd = 1

 ## Tuning-Tips Checklist
 ![Tips](tuningtips.PNG)